priyankamadhwal/30-Days-of-Code/README.md

 The second line has an integer, tipPercent (the percentage of mealCost being added as tip).
 The third line has an integer, taxPercent (the percentage of mealCost being added as tax).
 **Output Format**
  Print The total meal cost is totalCost dollars., where totalCost is the rounded integer result of the entire bill (mealCost with added tax and tip).
+#### Day 3: Intro to Conditional Statements
+**Task**
+Given an integer, n, perform the following conditional actions:
+- If n is odd, print Weird
+- If n is even and in the inclusive range of 2 to 5, print Not Weird
+- If n is even and in the inclusive range of 6 to 20, print Weird
+- If n is even and greater than 20, print Not Weird
+Complete the stub code provided in your editor to print whether or not  is weird.
+**Input Format**
+A single line containing a positive integer, n.
+**Output Format**
+Print Weird if the number is weird; otherwise, print Not Weird.